 - F. One of the calculated risks that a coach must accept is that he/she, his/her players, or the judges may make mistakes during the course of the competition.
-The OSSAA Board of Directors has established a policy of NOT HONORING A PROTEST (OSSAA Board Policy V.) based upon a rule situation or a situation which involved judgments on the part of the judges.
+The OSSAA Board of Directors has established a policy of NOT HONORING A PROTEST (OSSAA Board Policy VII.) based upon a rule situation or a situation which involved judgments on the part of the judges.
 The decision of the judges will be final.
-The OSSAA will not review tapes of the competition for the purpose of changing the judges' decisions. - G. A copy of the score sheets from the Regional Competition will be emailed to the coaches on Monday morning following the Regional competition.
+The OSSAA will not review tapes of the competition for the purpose of changing the judges' decisions. - G. A copy of the score sheets, tally sheets, order of finish and notes from the qualifying round will be emailed to the coaches on Monday morning following the qualifying round.
 Score sheets at the State Competition will be distributed at the end of each classification, after the awards ceremony.
 Coaches may not engage in discussion with judges or OSSAA Representative at any time during the competition regarding scores.
-The tally sheets and order of finish will be emailed with score sheets on Monday after the Regional competition; tally sheets will be available at the State Competition after the completion of the preliminary round and then after the finals in each class. - H. For indoor activities: Any type of devise that plays music, sounds, or voices, and noise makers of any kind such as air horns, cow bells, etc. will not be allowed to function/operate.
+Tally sheets will be available at the State Competition after the completion of the preliminary round and then after the finals in each class. - H. For indoor activities: Any type of devise that plays music, sounds, or voices, and noise makers of any kind such as air horns, cow bells, etc. will not be allowed to function/operate.
 This will also apply to pre-game/contest and post-game contest activities.
 This rule applies to both regular and post-season games/contest. - For outdoor activities: Noise makers are allowed at outdoor activities unless they interrupt the normal game/contest procedure of announcers, bands, cheer teams, drill teams or any other game/contest related activities.
 The game officials have the authority to stop the use of any noisemakers or disruptions that interrupt the normal game/contest procedures.
 This rule applies to both regular and post-season games or contests. - I. No banners, emblems, or placards will be permitted in the spectator area. - J. If the routine is interrupted by an injury to one of the participants the coach may choose to finish the routine from the point of interruption or choose to take the score earned to that point, without any deduction for the minimum time limit not being met. - K. Head coaches are allowed on the floor during competition while their team is participating provided they are wearing an OSSAA issued floor pass.
 The coach must be situated in an area where they will not disrupt the competition.
 Two additional coaches with a floor pass will also be allowed on the floor, no injured team members or any additional personnel will be allowed on the competition floor.
 Failure to comply could result in a deduction in scores.